Pages for Pediatrics — Visual branding for a nonprofit that makes children’s books for pediatric patients

 Role

-Building a friendly and versatile brand.
+Building a friendly and versatile brand

 Hospital stays can be daunting, so it’s important to build a trustworthy brand that pediatric patients can feel comfortable and empowered by.
-My goal is to design a brand system that is bright, trustworthy, welcoming, and versatile for all of our affiliates to use.
+My goal was to design a brand system that is bright, trustworthy, welcoming, and versatile for all of our affiliates to use.

 Previous